 Calculating the median is an important step in many statistical analyses and can be done quickly and easily using Python or Excel.
 In this section, we take a closer look at the calculation using simple examples.

-In Excel, the median can be calculated easily using the “MEDIAN” function.
+In Excel, the median can be calculated easily using a function.
 For example, you can collect the incomes in a data set in a column and apply the function in a new cell by defining the range in which the figures are stored.

 In our case, we have stored ten income data in column A and overwritten it with the heading “Incomes”.
 Accordingly, the numerical values are stored in cells A2 to A11.

-The median can now be calculated in a new cell by calling the function, using the equals sign and the MEDIAN function.
+The median can now be calculated in a new cell by calling the function.

 In the round brackets, we define the number range in which the income is stored and receive the final result after pressing the ENTER key.